 He worked three jobs (accountant at G. Schirmer, a music publisher; helping at the print plant on weekends; pump jockey at a gas station) when we were growing up — for the longest time, I thought he didn't like Paul and me!
 It wasn't until much later when we realized that's how he made ends meet for his young family.
 He was a hard worker, but a lousy baseball coach.
 To this day, I have no idea what, "You swing like a rusty gate", means.
 And both Paul and I lived in fear of the words, "Wait until your father gets home." (although I figured I was safe since the running joke was that I looked like the milkman).
 As befit his DI background, he yelled at us when we were growing up, and family "conversations" were often contentious, but he taught us what he thought was important and, having done so, trusted us to do the rest.

-For my high school graduation, he gave me the keys to the Plymouth and an Exxon card, and waved goodbye as Paul, Vyek, and I drove to the Jack Daniel's Distillery in Lynchburg, TN, the first of many road trips to come.
+For my high school graduation, he gave me the keys to the Plymouth and an Exxon card, and waved goodbye as Paul, Vyek, and I drove to the Jack Daniel's Distillery in Lynchburg, TN, the first of many road trips to come (who knew Lynchburg was in a dry county?).
 Four years later, he did so again, and Paul, John, and I drove to the Grand Canyon and back.
 I will never forget that trip as it instilled in me a desire to travel and see new places that I have until this day.

 While we didn't have a lot of money, dad kept us entertained.
 I don't know how many Ranger games Paul and I saw as kids, but taking the subway to Madison Square Garden was a lot of fun (and made lifelong hockey fans of both of us).
 Every year, there were treks to Babylon and, later, Montauk.
 Not far, but far enough to get us out of the city.
 And then there was the country house in Quakertown — how many fish did we feed at Lake Nockamixon and how many games of 500 rummy and Uno did we play?
 All wonderful memories of him for us to keep in our hearts.